colinpaicemq/zWireshark/README.md

 # Network packet trace
 ##  Capturing a trace
 The TCPTRACE modules uses a documented TCPIP interface to collect packet trace data.
-It writes it to a file which can be downloaded and used as input to wireshark.
+They write it to a file which can be downloaded and used as input to Wireshark.

-You can run it as a batchjob or as a started task.
+You can run it as a batch job or as a started task.
 The userid running the program needs access to a SERVAUTH profile.
 When I ran it without permission I got
 ```
    ICH408I USER(START1  ) GROUP(SYS1    ) NAME(####################)